vishaldhanvijay/simple-python-website/README.md

     admin / admin-password

 ## Todo
+- a few components
-- menu / SPA navigation / routing
+  - SPA navigation
+  - modal with changing content
+- import / export for users -table
+  - admin only -authorization
+  - some sort of OR-mapping